 The USA Today Editorial Board responded by writing: “A president who’d all but call a senator a whore is unfit to clean toilets in Obama’s presidential library or to shine George W. Bush’s shoes.”
 When USA Today received criticism for this editorial’s perceived bias they responded with an additional editorial explaining their position.

 In review, USA Today publishes stories with emotionally loaded headlines such as “President Trump’s 2017 performance review, from Putin with love.”
 USA Today also publishes opposite view articles such as “Democrats, it’s time for you to dump Hillary Clinton.”
 USA Today states they pair editorials with opposing views, however, in our review we found more editorials slightly favored the left through wording and story selection.

 In June of 2018, with the hope of providing balance to readers, USA Today launched a conservative newsletter geared toward the heartland of the United States.

 When it comes to reporting straight news, USA Today always uses proper sources such as Associated Press, Slate, New York Times, Politifact, The Hill, and ABC News.
 Further, straight news reporting is written with minimally loaded words and tends to cover both sides of issues.

 A 2014 Pew Research Survey found that 41% of USA Today’s audience is consistently or mostly liberal, 32% Mixed and 27% consistently or mostly conservative.
 This indicates that they are preferred by a more liberal audience.

-Overall, we rate USA Today Left-Center Biased based on editorial positions that slightly favor the left and factually high due to proper sourcing.
-(7/10/2016) Updated (M. Huitsing 10/9/2019)
+Overall, we rate USA Today Left-Center Biased based on editorial positions that slightly favor the left.
+We also rate them High for factual reporting due to proper sourcing and a clean news reporting fact check record.
+(7/10/2016) Updated (M. Huitsing 09/30/2020)